StevensXu/NovelReel/README.md

   </tr>
 </table>

+---

 ## Character Voice Consistency Comparison

 NovelReel calibrates each character's voice across shots and chapters, keeping the voice consistent throughout a continuous storyline.
+Click a thumbnail to compare the complete videos before and after voice consistency processing.

 ### Comparison 1